Spatially covariant gravity with a dynamic lapse function: Introduction

 \section{Introduction}

-To explain the early and late-time accelerated expansion of the universe \cite{Starobinsky:1979ty,Guth:1980zm,Sato:1980yn,Riess:1998cb,Perlmutter:1998np} , many extended theories of gravity have been proposed.
-A natural and simple extension to general relativity (GR) is the inclusion of an extra scalar physical degree of freedom (DoFs) \cite{Clifton:2011jh}.
-Scalar-tensor theories, especially Horndeski theory \cite{Horndeski:1974wa,Deffayet:2009wt, Deffayet:2009mn,Deffayet:2011gz,Deffayet:2013lga,Kobayashi:2019hrl} have played an important role in building models of inflation and dark energy \cite{ArmendarizPicon:1999rj,Garriga:1999vw, Kobayashi:2010cm,Crisostomi:2017pjs,Crisostomi:2018bsp,Frusciante:2018tvu,Lin:2020goi,Yi:2020kmq}.
+To explain the early and late-time accelerated expansion of the Universe \cite{Guth:1980zm,Starobinsky:1980te,Linde:1981mu,Starobinsky:1982ee,Riess:1998cb,Perlmutter:1998np} , many extended theories of gravity have been proposed.
+A natural and simple extension to general relativity (GR) is the inclusion of an extra scalar physical degree of freedom (DoF) \cite{Clifton:2011jh}.
+Scalar-tensor theories, especially Horndeski theory \cite{Horndeski:1974wa} have played an important role in building models of inflation and dark energy \cite{ArmendarizPicon:1999rj,Garriga:1999vw, Kobayashi:2010cm,Crisostomi:2017pjs,Crisostomi:2018bsp,Frusciante:2018tvu,Lin:2020goi,Yi:2020kmq}.
 Horndeski theory which contains Brans-Dicke theory \cite{Brans:1961sx,Dicke:1961gz}, is the most general scalar-tensor theory involving up to second-order derivatives in the Lagrangian while retaining second-order field equations in four dimensions.
-By performing disformal transformation \cite{Bekenstein:1992pj}
+Horndeski theory is equivalent to the generalized Galileons which is the covariantization of a scalar theory in flat spacetime with second-order field equations \cite{Deffayet:2011gz,Kobayashi:2011nu}.
+The generalized \cite{Deffayet:2011gz} and covariant \cite{Deffayet:2009wt} Galileons break the Galileon shift symmetry in the Galileon model \cite{Nicolis:2008in}, a covariant model retaining the Galileon shift symmetry was constructed by localizing both Poincar$\acute{\mathrm{e}}$ symmetry and Galileon shift symmetry in Ref. \cite{Banerjee:2017qdl}.